Loki-is-dying/DBD381Project/README.md

 --> MongoDB atlas for our Distributed database

 Team members and roles
-1. Gabriella Petersen - Research and documentaion
+1. Gabriella Petersen - Research and documentation - 600850
-2. Luqmaan Slarmie - Design and implementation + Testing
+2. Luqmaan Slarmie - Design and implementation + Testing - 600919
-3. Trent Evans - Design and implementation + Testing
+3. Trent Evans - Design and implementation + Testing - 600383
-4. Xavier Barnard - Research
+4. Xavier Barnard - Research - 600927